NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Resources/metagenomic_preprocessing.md

 ---

 ### Introduction
-Metagenomic samples are inherently complex because they contain mixtures of DNA sequences from multiple organisms, and sometimes even from various environmental sources.
-As a consequence, these samples often include contaminants or are mixed with genetic sequences from the host (humans, animals, or plants).
+Metagenomic samples are inherently complex because they contain mixtures of DNA sequences from multiple organisms, and sometimes even from various environmental sources, including contaminants genetic sequences from the host (humans, animals, or plants).

 Preprocessing these samples, specifically removing the contaminants, is a critical step before conducting further analyses.
 The following sections outline the reasons for and steps in preprocessing your metagenomic samples prior to assembling them into contigs.